We combat the disease of addiction with medication-assisted treatment as part of a comprehensive treatment approach.

 For patients in withdrawal, our average time to appropriate Medication Assisted Treatment (usually buprenorphine) and completion of the first counseling session is less than 4 hours from walking in the door.

 If someone wants help for SUD, we will treat them at BrightView.
-We don’t turn anyone away and we take more insurances than any other SUD provider in the state, including Medicaid, Medicare, and commercial insurances.
+We don’t turn anyone away and we take more insurances than any other SUD provider in the state, including Medicaid, Medicare, and commercial insurance plans.

 Over 90% of BrightView’s clinical staff, including counselors, social workers and licensed chemical dependency professionals, have master’s degrees.